Margaret Hamilton (actress): The Wizard of Oz

-When asked about her experiences on the set of The Wizard of Oz, Hamilton said her biggest fear was that her monstrous film role would give children the wrong idea of who she really was.
-In reality, she cared deeply about children, frequently giving to charitable organizations.
+When asked about her experiences with her role in The Wizard of Oz, Hamilton said she was afraid that it would give children a wrong idea of who she really was, since she actually cared deeply about children, frequently giving to charitable organizations.
 She often remarked about children coming up to her and asking her why she had been so mean to Dorothy.
 She appeared on an episode of Mister Rogers' Neighborhood in 1975 where she explained to children she was only playing a role and showed how putting on a costume "transformed" her into the witch.
 She also made personal appearances, and Hamilton described the children's usual reaction to her portrayal of the Witch:

 Almost always they want me to laugh like the Witch.
 And sometimes when I go to schools, if we're in an auditorium, I'll do it.
 And there's always a funny reaction, like 'Ye gods, they wish they hadn't asked.'
 They're scared.
 They're really scared for a second.
 Even adolescents.
 I guess for a minute they get the feeling they got when they watched the picture.
 They like to hear it but they 'don't' like to hear it.
 And then they go, 'Ooooooh ... !'
 The picture made a terrible impression of some kind on them, sometimes a ghastly impression, but most of them got over it, I guess ... because when I talk like the Witch, and when I laugh, there is a hesitation and then they clap.
 They're clapping at hearing the sound again.

-In By Your Leave (1934), she played the housekeeper of Oz costar Frank Morgan, and in Saratoga (1937), she has a colloquy with Morgan regarding a cosmetic product he invented, with side glances and eye rolls by Morgan as to its effect on her "beauty").
-Hamilton's line from The Wizard of Oz – "I'll get you, my pretty, and your little dog, too!" – was ranked 99th in the 2005 American Film Institute survey of the most memorable movie quotes.
+In By Your Leave (1934), she played the housekeeper of one of her castmates from The Wizard of Oz, Frank Morgan, and in Saratoga (1937), she has a colloquy with Morgan regarding a cosmetic product he invented, with side glances and eye rolls by Morgan as to its effect on her "beauty".
+One of Hamilton's lines from The Wizard of Oz—"I'll get you, my pretty, and your little dog, too!"—was ranked 99th in the 2005 American Film Institute survey of the most memorable movie quotes.
 Her son, interviewed for the 2005 DVD edition of the film, commented that Hamilton enjoyed the line so much, she sometimes used it in her real life.

 A few months after filming Oz, she appeared in Babes in Arms (1939) as Jeff Steele's aunt, Martha, a society do-gooder who made it her goal to send the gang of child actors, led by Mickey Rooney and Judy Garland, to a work farm.
 In 1945, she played the psychotic sister of Oz co-star Jack Haley in George White's Scandals, trying to prevent him from marrying his fiancé, played by Joan Davis, even going so far as attempting to kill her with an axe.
 Hamilton and Ray Bolger were cast members in the 1966 fantasy film The Daydreamer, a collection of stories by Hans Christian Andersen.
 A few years later, they were reunited on Broadway for the short-lived musical Come Summer.